 Prepa aring for surgery: Select a coach (adult family member or responsible friend).
-Prepare your home: ☐ Stock up on canned and frozen foods. ☐ Store supplies and frequently used items at waist level. ☐ Remove any clutter, throw rugs or electrical cords from walking paths. ☐ Prepare a room on the main living level to limit use of stairs. ☐ Arrange furniture so walking path is wide enough for a walker.
+Prepare your home: Stock up on canned and frozen foods. ☐ Store supplies and frequently used items at waist level.
+Remove any clutter, throw rugs or electrical cords from walking paths. ☐ Prepare a room on the main living level to limit use of stairs. ☐ Arrange furniture so walking path is wide enough for a walker.
 Schedule appointment with your dentist for oral exam.
 Visit your cardiologist for surgery clearance if applicable.
 Stop smoking.
-Withi in two weeks: Contact your cardiologist if taking Plavix, Effient, Brilinta and/or a spirin for coronary (heart) stent placement.
-Contact your surgeon's office if taking blood-thinning medication (Coumadin, Pradaxa, Heparin, Lovenox, Xarelto, Eliquis, etc.), a spirin or a spirin-based medication or diabetic medication.
+Withi in two weeks: Contact your cardiologist if taking Plavix, Effient, Brilinta and/or aspirin for coronary (heart) stent placement.
+Contact your surgeon's office if taking blood-thinning medication (Coumadin, Pradaxa, Heparin, Lovenox, Xarelto, Eliquis, etc.), aspirin or aspirin-based medication or diabetic medication.
 Stop taking any herbal supplements or weight-reducing medication unless otherwise instructed.
 Contact your surgeon for fever, sore throat, signs of a cold or urinary tract infection, rash or open areas on skin or if taking or have taken antibiotics within two weeks of scheduled surgery.
 Visit your jeweler if unable to remove your rings.
 All jewelry must be removed before surgery.
 Purchase Gatorade 20 ounces (No RED) and prepare meals and freeze.
 Launder dirty clothing and have loose, comfortable clothes ready for recovery period.
 Keep your appointment with Pre-Admission Testing.
-Bring to your appointment: Copy of previous EKG, chest X-ray, echo, stress test, heart Cath or cardiac clearance (if applicable). ☐ All medications in original bottles including over the counter (do not bring a list). ☐ Copy of Living Will or Power of Attorney documents (if applicable). ☐ Phone numbers of your primary-care doctor and/or cardiologist. ☐ Pacemaker or ICD cards. ☐ C-PAP or Bi-PAP settings (if applicable).
-Pack personal hygiene items, walking shoes or tennis shoes, loose-fitting shorts, pants or pajama bottoms, socks in addition, a short, lightweight robe that opens down the front (optional).
-Stop shaving 2 days before surgery. ng before surgery: Use skin prep and place clean sheets on bed.
-Remove toenail polish and all jewelry.
-Do not eat, drink (except Gatorade - follow specific instructions), smoke or chew gum after midnight.
-Morn ing of surgery: Repeat skin prep.
-Take all routine, prescribed medications with a sip of water unless otherwise instructed by your physician and complete.
-Gatora de 20 ounces (must be completed as directed or your surgery may be cancelled or delayed).
-What to bring: Suitcase, education guide, walker if already have (leave in caruntilafter surgery and ready for use upon discharge).
-ID,Insurance,Medicare,MedicaidCards.
+Bring to your appointment: Copy of previous EKG, chest X-ray, echo, stress test, heart cathor cardiac clearance (if applicable).
+All medications in original bottles including over-the-counter (do not bring a list).
+Copy of Living Will or Power of Attorney documents (if applicable).
+Phone numbers of your primary-care doctor and/or cardiologist.
+Pacemaker or ICD cards. ☐ C-PAP or Bi-PAP settings (if applicable). Ц Pack personal hygiene items, walking shoes or tennis shoes, loose-fitting shorts, pants or pajama bottoms, socks in addition, a short, lightweight robe that opens down the front (optional).
+Stop shaving 2 days before surgery. ing before surgery: Use skin prep and place clean sheets on bed. 片 Remove toenail polish and all jewelry. Моми Do not eat, drink (except Gatorade - follow specific instructions), smoke or chew gum after midnight. ing of surgery: 빌 Repeat skin prep.
+Take all routine, prescribed medications with a sip of water unless otherwise instructed by your physician and complete XX 71 4 Gatorade 20 ounces (must be completed as directed or your surgery may be cancelled or delayed). to bring: Suitcase, education guide, walker if already have (leave in car until after surgery and ready for use upon discharge).
+ID, Insurance, Medicare, Medicaid Cards.
 Co-pay/deductible required by insurance (cash, check, credit card).
 Medication in original bottles (if not brought to PAT).
-Copy of Living Willor Power of Attorney documents (if not brought to PAT).
-C-PAPorBiPAPmask and tubing if applicable (the hospital will provide the machine).
+Copy of Living Will or Power of Attorney documents (if not brought to PAT).
+C-PAP or BiPAP mask and tubing if applicable (the hospital will provide the machine).
 Relaxation aids (MP3 players, books, magazines).
-Completed skin prep instruction sheet and PAT Pass.
+Completed skin prep instruction sheet and PAT Pass. completed sam prep instructionsheet and rarrados.